 Honey bee testing at the Animal Health Laboratory

 The AHL offers quantitative detection of honey bee (Apis mellifera) pathogens as a routine testing service.
 The test results can be used to identify the presence of pathogens, and to assist in the distinction between low-grade latent infection and high-level infection that can lead to disease and declines in honey bee health.
-The quantitative PCR test methods for honey bee pathogens listed below are Standards Council of Canada (SCC) accredited under the AHL flexible scope for PCR assays as listed on Lab Services’ SCC scope of accreditation to ISO/IEC 17025:2005.
+The quantitative PCR test methods for honey bee pathogens listed below are accredited by Standards Council of Canada (SCC) under the AHL flexible scope for PCR assays, as listed on Lab Services ISO/IEC 17025 SCC scope of accreditation.
 These assays include:

 - Acute bee paralysis virus (ABPV)